Alcohol and Other Drugs

-The Counseling and Human Development Office, Coordinator of Alcohol and Other Drugs Program, and Dartmouth College Health Service can provide consultation and referral to students with problems or concerns related to alcohol and drug use.
+The Counseling and Human Development Office, the Health Promotions staff and Alcohol and Other Drug Coordinators, and Dartmouth College Health Service staff can provide consultation and referral to students with problems or concerns related to alcohol and drug use.
 All have procedures to assure confidentiality.

 Individuals whose performance is impaired as a result of use or abuse of drugs or alcohol (either on or off campus); who illegally use or abuse drugs or alcohol on campus; who violate any provision of the Standards of Conduct or the Student Alcohol Policy or Drug Policy are subject to severe sanctions.
 These can include required completion of an appropriate rehabilitation program, suspension, separation, and referral to law enforcement authorities.